 2. Use A Citrus Spray

-Citrus sprays made using essential oils and water can have an unpleasant effect on insects in smell and taste.
+Citrus sprays made using essential oils and water can have an unpleasant effect on insects’ smell and taste.
 Mix several drops of lime, lemon, or grapefruit essential oils (or use natural juice from the fruit itself) into half a cup of water.
 Shake vigorously to mix and spray the bottom of the leaves on the plant being infested daily.
-Continue this until the insects are gone and repeat the process once a week to refresh the smell.
-Use citrus-based fruits as the more acidic this mixture is, the more effective it is.
+Continue this until the insects are gone, and repeat the process once a week to refresh the smell.
+Use citrus-based fruits, as the more acidic this mixture is, the more effective it is.

 3. Use Beer